mcormier/blog/_posts/2009-06-18-core-data-migration.markdown

   }

   return self;
-}</pre>
+}
+{% endhighlight %}
-The object models are loaded by loading the file VersionInfo.plist, which is embedded in your applications bundle, and getting a dictionary of NSManagedObjectModel_VersionHashes.
-Dictionaries are not ordered so we need to sort the dictionary and then finally we create <code>NSManagedObjectModel</code> objects and put them in an array in their sorted order.
+The object models are loaded by loading the file VersionInfo.plist, which is embedded in your applications bundle, and getting a dictionary of NSManagedObjectModel\_VersionHashes.
+Dictionaries are not ordered so we need to sort the dictionary and then finally we create **NSManagedObjectModel** objects and put them in an array in their sorted order.

+{% highlight objc %}
-<pre lang="objC">-(BOOL)loadObjectModels:(NSString*)modelName {
+-(BOOL)loadObjectModels:(NSString*)modelName {

   NSString* momdPath = [[NSBundle mainBundle] pathForResource:modelName ofType:@"momd"];
   NSBundle* modelBundle = [NSBundle bundleWithPath:momdPath];